nWODT-Cobalt/uxa/Documents/Communication Guidelines/Communication Guidelines.md

 - style guide TLDR: noir jais pour premier plan, gris béton clair pour arrière plan, bleu xxx pour emphase, gris xxx pour déemphase. color variation/blending is possible, except on the core black/grey/blue, that should always be most of the opaque pixels of the figure
 - <https://plain-words.com/>
 - Organize technical guidance after the process it’s a part of, eg icons or libs guidance
-- Governance: wo does what, who’s checking what, who says things are good to go etc. What’s the contribution model past the initial effort, etc.
+- Governance: who does what, who’s checking what, who says things are good to go etc. What’s the contribution model past the initial effort, etc.
 - replace document, too generic, with ~report or so

 ---